somya2005-art/internship_project_namastro/README.md

-🚀 Landing Page
+🚀 Landing Page — Swiper, Animations & Plugins
-  - This is a landing page designed to make a strong first impression.
-It is built using HTML and Sass (without Bootstrap), and features a clean layout, smooth styling, and a focus on clear content presentation.
+  - This is a high-impact landing page built using HTML and Sass, featuring smooth animations, a manual swipe slider, and multiple JavaScript plugins to enhance interactivity.
+It’s crafted for desktop-only viewing and designed to leave a strong visual impression.

 🔗 Live Preview
 👉 Check it out here